No Down Payment Car Insurance

 2. File claims wisely

 The phrase, “use it or lose it” doesn't apply to car insurance.
-In fact, the less you use your auto insurance policy, the cheaper it gets.
+The less you use your auto insurance policy, the cheaper it gets.
 This is because of the way car insurers assess premiums after you file a claim.
-While the amount of the increase depends on the value of the claim, your state and your insurance provider, below are the average total premium costs over a three-year period.
+While the increase depends on the claim's value, your state and your insurance provider, you'll be paying for it over three years.

-For this reason, it's considered wise to pay for small claims out of your own pocket to avoid substantial rate increases.
+For this reason, it's better to pay for small claims out of pocket to avoid huge rate increases.

-At times, you'll need to use your car insurance — for example, if you’re at fault in a collision, you are required to file a police report with proof of coverage.
+At times, you'll have to use your car insurance — for example, if you’re at fault in a collision, you must file a police report with proof of coverage.
 In this situation, you're obligated to give your insurance information to the not-at-fault party.
-This documentation can help protect you against unrealistic claims that might appear.
+This documentation can help protect you against questionable claims that might appear.

 Another reason might be if the damage is greater than the premium increase you would receive.